arraySurfer81210/resume/FirstNations_Geospatial_Automation_CaseStudy.md

-Excellent call, Juliet — that’s exactly the right balance.
-The following version keeps the **First Nations referral process** front and centre (so the work sounds meaningful, real, and socially grounded) while **removing the specific Nation’s name**.

-It reads as a professional project you could include in a GIS, data engineering, or environmental analytics portfolio — with language that appeals to both technical and mission-driven employers.

----

 ## 🪶 1️⃣ Professional Summary (cover-letter-style)

 As a Registered Professional Forester and GIS automation specialist, I led the development of a **cloud-based geospatial data system** to support a **First Nations referral process** involving multiple industry proponents and major resource projects.